emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 {:numbered="false"}

-TEAPv1 meets this requirement by having a Result TLV to exchange the final result of the EAP authentication so both the peer and server have a synchronized state as defined in [](#result-tlv).
+TEAPv1 meets this requirement by having a Result TLV to exchange the final result of the TEAP authentication so both the peer and server have a synchronized state as defined in [](#result-tlv).

 ## A.17.
 Requirement 4.3.6: Internationalization of Display Strings